Certifying Macroscopic Quantum Mechanics via Hypothesis Testing with Finite Data: Case Study: Cubic Phase States

-\titleparagraph{Cubic Phase States---} Let us now focus on a class of specific dynamical protocols $\pot(\pos,t)$ to apply and analyze the proposed certification method.
-Motivated by recent experimental proposals involving levitated nanoparticles~\cite{Neumeier2024, RodaLlordes2023}, we focus on protocols where an initially cooled particle evolves under a static or time-dependent nonharmonic potential, which commonly leads to the preparation of cubic phase states~\cite{RieraCampeny2024} at the end of the protocol.
 Cubic phase states~\cite{Gottesman2001, Kala2022, Moore2025} are characterized by an oscillatory behavior on one side of the position distribution's maximum and a rapid decay on the opposite side, see inset of Fig.~\ref{fig:robustness}.
-As shown in the End matter, the associated characteristic function $\charfunc_s(k) = \int \pdf_s(\datapoint) \exp(i k \datapoint) d\datapoint$, in one-to-one correspondence with the probability distribution is given by
+As shown in Appendix~\ref{app:cubic_states}, the associated characteristic function $\charfunc_s(k) = \int \pdf_s(\datapoint) \exp(i k \datapoint) d\datapoint$, in one-to-one correspondence with the probability distribution, is given by

 for $s \in \{0,1\}$.
 The parameters $\param_1$, $\param_2$, and $\param_3$ are real numbers subject to $\param_2>0$ and $\param_3/(\param_2 \param_1) \in [0,1]$, which ensures the positivity of their associated quantum state.
 The role of the parameters $\param_1$, $\param_2$, and $\param_3$ can be understood from their appearance in the expression of the cumulants $\cumulant_{s,j}$ of the distribution $\pdf_s(\datapoint)$ associated to $\charfunc_s(k)$.
 We find that $\mu_s = \cumulant_{s,1} = -\param_1$ where $\mu_s$ is the average of the distribution, and $\variance_s = \cumulant_{s,2} = \param_2 + 2\param_1^2$, where $\variance_s$ is the variance.
 Finally, the parameter $\param_3$ is associated to the skewness (i.e., the third cumulant) of the distribution as $\cumulant_{s,3} = 2s\param_3 - 8\param_1^3$.
 Interestingly, the third cumulant is the only one that contains information about the hypothesis $s$, and the quantum contribution has the effect of reducing the classical skewness; that is, it makes the distribution more symmetric.
 Higher order cumulants depend only on the parameter $\param_1$ as $\cumulant_{s,j} = (j-1)! (-2\param_1)^j/2$, with $j \geq 4$.
 Finally, we note that the purity of the associated quantum state can be expressed as $\sqrt{\param_3/(\param_2 \param_1)}$.